-The exchange rate in Bolivia is tied to the value of the Dollar.
-To curtail currency exchange fluctuations that made it difficult to calculate and exchange Bolivian Money
+The Bolivian exchange rate is tied to the value of the Dollar.
+To curtail currency exchange fluctuations that made it difficult to calculate the value of the boliviano and to exchange Bolivian Money

 This means general statistical calculations regarding the economy of Bolivia, such as inflation rates, the real costs of goods and services, economic growth rates, indexes and other economic factors differ depending on the variables different organizations use to research, calculate and publish information about the Bolivian economy.

 For the general population, however, it makes calculating prices a lot easier, even if they don’t really understand the ramifications this has on the true value of their money.
 Read more about the economy in Bolivia here, where you’ll find a brief history, information on projections, and a list of online resources you can use to find more official information on Bolivian money, currency and economic issues.
 For more specific statistics, such as information on the country's population, main exports, trade rules, and natural resources, see these Bolivian Economic Statistics.